Joris van Zundert

 Joris van Zundert was attracted to the Huygens Institute in 2005 to form a digital humanities research and development group.
 Subsequently he headed the ‘Digital Humanities Software R&D Team’ from 2006 until 2009.
 Between 2009 and 2012 he was the appointed project manager of the Royal Academy’s Alphalab project—a cooperative project by six Royal Academy institutes to determine the requirements of a digital infrastructure for humanities and to explore and test drive the possibilities of computational humanities for that field.
 In 2007 he also became Chair of the European funded Interedition project, which grew into a European/US initiative to foster interoperability and collaboration in tool development for digital textual scholarship.
 In 2012 he was added to the management team of the Huygens Institute for the History of the Netherlands and became responsible for the 3 year Methodology research programme aimed at integrating suitable digital tools and techniques into the humanities methodological approaches.
 Since 2016 he is full senior researcher in the department of Literary Studies of the same institute.

 Joris van Zundert was born in Goirle and during his youth and adolescence lived in Tilburg in the south of the Netherlands.
 He has a deep interest in computing, medieval history and in literature.
 He has a disaffection of all procedures, authority and organizational structures that inhibited curious exploration, creative thinking, and pragmatic innovation.
 He is fond of literature, art, music, and movies that surprise and venture beyond the comfort zone, yet is also a great admirer of mindless brain candy and soccer.
 He’s a slow but devoted ice skater, an interested and acceptable cook, a cognoscente of red wine, a reasonable archer on the recurve bow.
 He travels many a place, yet finds himself returning to Bolsena, Italy most every summer to read, eat, drink and swim.
 He collects trivia regarding foxes.
-He is married, and has the best daughter in the world (make 2004).
-He lives in the village of Maarssen, near Utrecht, in the Netherlands.
+He is married to Leentje Savelsberg, and has the best daughter in the world.
+He lives in the city of Utrecht in the Netherlands.